 Many people enjoy spending time outdoors on their composite decks, but they may not realize that exposure to sunlight can cause the decks to warp.
 The heat from the sun’s UV rays causes the materials in the composite decking to expand, which leads to warping and, ultimately, damage to the deck.

 To avoid this, it is important to choose a composite decking material that is specifically designed to resist warping from sunlight exposure.
 Additionally, you can take measures to protect your deck from direct sunlight by adding awnings or shade structures.

-By taking these steps, you can ensure that your composite deck will remain in good condition for many years to come.
+By taking these steps, you can ensure that your composite deck will remain in good condition for many years.

-Have you ever noticed how some decks seem to warp and sag over time?
+Have you ever noticed how some decks warp and sag over time?
 Poor drainage is often the culprit.
-When water collects on the surface of the deck, it can cause the composite material to swell and warp.
+When water collects on the deck’s surface, it can cause the composite material to swell and warp.
 This cannot only be unsightly, but it can also create a trip hazard.

 In addition, water-logged decking is more likely to rot and attract pests.
 If you’re considering a composite deck for your home, be sure to factor in proper drainage.
 Otherwise, you may end up with a warped, sagging mess that’s dangerous and unattractive.

-A. Yes, you can put rugs on your composite deck. but use rugs that are specifically designed for outdoor use.
+Yes, you can put rugs on your composite deck.
+But use rugs that are specifically designed for outdoor use.
 These rugs will be made of materials that can withstand the elements and won’t cause damage to the decking.